Stratiz/Eden/README.md

 require("ModuleName")
 ```

-1. **Modules cannot have a priority greater than 2^16**

-This is for the explicit module require option.
-If you manage to have more modules than that, you can change that limit up to `2^63-1`

-5. **If you have a module that contains variables the same as that of an optional param, Eden will pick up on it and try to use it.**
+4. **If you have a module that contains variables the same as that of an optional param, Eden will pick up on it and try to use it.**

 For example, if you imported a module into Eden that has a `Initialize` variable in the returned module table, Eden will try to use it, which could cause an error.
-In this case, you could put this file in a static directory and Eden won't put it through the internal first-time initialization process.
+In this case, you should use the ***InitParams*** structure seen [above](#parameters).
+Alternatively, you could put this file in a static directory and Eden won't put it through the internal first-time initialization process.

 # Installation